aduverger/flatfindr/README.md

 make token
 ```

-Just keep it mind that if you shut down your computer, the bot won't be accessible anymore.
-So you'll have to re-run the above `flatfindr-bot` command.

 ## Download the appropriate chromedriver
 - Go to the [chromedriver website](https://chromedriver.chromium.org/downloads).
 - Download the driver that is compatible with your Chrome version and system.